 - Residential Parking Permit Zones – You are allowed two hours in the entire zone for the entire day.
 You cannot move your car from space to space within the zone and restart the clock.

-This list shows instances in which you should be able to support arguments against the ticket.
+This list shows instances in which you should be able to provide images or documentation to support arguments against a ticket:

 - The meter read failed.